Abortions are a medical way to end a pregnancy. While the procedure may cause some pain or cramping, the discomfort is usually manageable.

 - injury to the cervix, uterus, or other organs

 According to the ACOG, surgical abortions result in fewer complications than medical abortions.
-Fewer than 1 in 1,000 women experience complications during a second-trimester abortion.
+Fewer than 1 in 1,000 people experience complications during a second-trimester abortion.

-To minimize the pain and side effects of an abortion, a woman can try:
+To minimize the pain and side effects of an abortion, a person can try:

 - taking over-the-counter (OTC) pain relief medication, such as ibuprofen